Thirteen (2003 film): Development

 Director Catherine Hardwicke, who had worked prior as a film production designer, has called Nikki Reed a "surrogate daughter", having known her since she was five years old.
 Hardwicke had been in a long-term relationship with Reed's father for a time.
 The two began the screenplay as a comedy project which would be shot to video at minimal cost.
-The screenplay was written over a period of six days in January 2002, and quickly shifted into a tale of early teen angst and self-destruction in Los Angeles, with Tracy's character drawn from Reed's own recent experiences as an adolescent early teen.
+The screenplay was written over a period of six days in January 2002, and quickly shifted into a tale of early teen angst and self-destruction in Los Angeles, with Tracy's character drawn from Reed's own recent experiences as an early teen.
 Reed said she specifically was inspired by experiencing her friends' arrests for dealing methamphetamine when she was thirteen years old.

 Reed later stated in 2012 that she regrets the way she portrayed her family in the autobiographical film, saying, "I wrote this movie about them and their flaws and imperfections and what it was like growing up.
-It was from one kid's perspective and not a well rounded one.
+It was from one kid's perspective and not a well-rounded one.
 You get older and it's like, how dare I portray my father as being a totally vacant careless schmuck?"

 After completing the script, Hardwicke pitched the idea to various producers she knew, but said that most were "terrified" of the project because of the subject matter.
-“All the characters are women, and it was going to be rated R and about a teenager.
-That does not check the boxes for any studio,” Hardwicke said of the difficulty of finding financiers for the film.
+"All the characters are women, and it was going to be rated R and about a teenager.
+That does not check the boxes for any studio", Hardwicke said of the difficulty of finding financiers for the film.